manticoresoftware/manticoresearch/docs/command_line_tools_reference/indexer_command_reference.rst

    the exact representation of data as received by ``indexer`` and help to repeat indexing-time issues.

--  ``--verbose`` guarantees that every row that caused problems indexing (duplicate, zero, or missing document ID; or file field IO issues;
+-  ``--verbose [debug|debugv|debugvv]`` guarantees that every row that caused problems indexing (duplicate, zero, or missing document ID; or file field IO issues;
    etc) will be reported.
 By default, this option is off, and problem summaries may be reported instead.
+Also you can use one of the optional parameters (debug, debugv, or debugvv) and it will switch on debug output from different parts of indexing process.
+Thay are similar to ``searchd``'s parameters --logdebug, --logdebugv, --logdebugvv, but cause output to stdout instead of logging.

 -  ``--sighup-each`` is useful when you are rebuilding many big indexes, and want each one rotated into ``searchd`` as soon as possible.
 With